Deletion in abstract Voronoi diagrams in expected linear time and related problems: Insertion in a Voronoi-like diagram

 \emph{Induction step}: Assuming that $i+j<m$, we prove that at least one of $J_x^i$ or $J_y^j$ can respectively grow to $J_x^{i+1}$ or $J_y^{j+1}$ at a valid vertex (Lemmas~\ref{lem:vertexonarc}, \ref{lem:gammabad}), and it enters a new region of $\vld(\pp)$ that has not been visited so far (Lemma~\ref{lem:distinctregions}).
+A valid vertex belongs in $\arr(\jj{s_\beta}{S_\pp} \cup \Gamma)$ or is an endpoint of $\beta$.
 A finish condition when $i+j=m$ is given in Lemma~\ref{lem:finish}.
 The base case for $i=j=1$ is trivially true.

-Suppose that $e_i\subseteq J(s_{\alpha_i},s_\beta)$ and $v_i\in \partial R(\alpha_i)$.
+Suppose that $e_i\subseteq J(s_{\alpha_i},s_\beta)$ and $v_i\in \partial R(\alpha_i,\pp)$.
 To show that $v_{i+1}$ is a valid vertex it is enough to show that (1) $v_{i+1}$ can not be on $\alpha_i$, and (2) if $v_i$ is on a $\Gamma$-arc then $v_{i+1}$ can be determined on the same $\Gamma$-arc.
 However, we cannot easily derive these conclusions directly.
 Instead we show that if $v_{i+1}$ is not valid then $v_{m-j}$ will have to be valid.

 In the following lemmas we assume that the induction hypothesis holds.